 In 2016, the Marinol market was worth $150 million.
 In 2021, it is expected to fall to just $52 million.
 Aside from increased cannabis legalization, other cannabinoid-based pharmaceutical drugs are taking over.
 Epidiolex, which uses synthesized CBD, is expected to be worth $1 billion per annum in 2021.

 While Marinol is no longer the behemoth it once was, it is still worth looking into the drug since tens of thousands of people still use it.
 In this guide, we look at Marinol, its side effects, and compare it to marijuana.

 A Brief History of Marinol

 Marinol is a synthetic form of THC, but while it shares the same chemical formula as the THC in marijuana, the elements are arranged differently within the molecule.
 It consists of pure THC which is dissolved in sesame oil and comes in pill form.
 Rather than ingesting THC from the cannabis plant, patients who consume Marinol are taking THC that has been synthesized in a lab.

-THC was first isolated by Raphael Mechoulam and Yechiel Gaoni in Israel in 1964.
-In 1978, New Mexico became the first state in America to pass a law recognizing the medical value of marijuana.
-In 1980, the National Cancer Institute (NCI) started experimenting with a new drug it called Marinol.
+In 1980, the National Cancer Institute (NCI) started experimenting with a new drug called Marinol.
 The NCI tested the drug on cancer patients in San Francisco.
 What happened next arguably changed the course of medical marijuana’s history.

 While NCI studies found that some patients responded well to Marinol, six states conducted studies of their own on marijuana.
 They discovered that patients found the THC in natural marijuana safer and more effective than the synthetic version yet incredibly, the government decided to proceed with Marinol.